 If the exterior temperature drops below 32° F you must keep the heat on and set to a minimum of 50° F. You must also open all closets, cabinets, and doors under sinks to assist in keeping plumbing fixtures and plumbing pipes from freezing.
 You must leave your HVAC system on.
-If you leave for multiple days, have it set to auto.
+If you leave for multiple days, it should be set to "auto".